DN-debug/peux-os-sitebuild/src/pages/index.md

   - content: >
       ***Peux OS*** comes with four different desktop flavors: XFCE, LXQt, Gnome, and KDE.
 XFCE is the flagship.
 Out of these four versions: KDE, LXQt, and XFCE are the highly configured ones.
-Gnome is included because of its minimalism and stability.
+Gnome has been included because of its minimalism and stability.

-      KDE is the recent addition to the list.
-I've decided to keep it after receiving a fairly huge number of community requests.
-A small note for the KDE version: if your screen gets locked during live-session then use 'root' to unlock it.

-      Please note that if you are using UnetBootin/Etcher, then the boot-process is likely going to fail.
-To make a bootable USB, use Rufus-dd mode / dd - CLI mode / Multiwriter / Mintstick.
+      Please note that if you are using UnetBootin/Etcher, then the boot process is likely going to fail.
+To make a bootable USB, use Rufus-dd mode / dd - CLI mode / Multiwriter / Mintstick / Ventoy.

       ***

-      \*\*Note: All the downloads are now moved to the stable branch.
-The aim is to keep it minimal rather than lightweight.
+      \*\*Note: All the older versions of Peux OS would be moved to the archive folder within the respective flavor's directory that is present in SourceForge.
+The focus is to keep it minimal rather than lightweight.
 You can download Peux OS from any of the below available sites.
 This project will improve with time.\*\*

-      ****
+      ***

       ***